-CERTAIN FACTORS THAT MAY AFFECT FUTURE RESULTS.
+CERTAIN FACTORS THAT MAY AFFECT FUTURE RESULTS

 In this report, as well as oral statements made by the Company, phrases that are prefaced with the words "may," "will," "expect," "anticipate," "continue," "estimate," "project," "intend," "designed" and similar expressions, are intended to identify forward-looking statements regarding events, conditions and financial trends that may affect the Company's future plans of operations, business strategy, results of operations and financial position.
 These statements are based on the Company's current expectations and estimates as to prospective events and circumstances about which the Company can give no firm assurance.
 Further, any forward-looking statement speaks only as of the date on which such statement is made, and the Company undertakes no obligation to update any forward-looking statement to reflect events or circumstances after the date on which such statement is made.
 As it is not possible to predict every new factor that may emerge, forward-looking statements should not be relied upon as a prediction of actual future financial condition or results.
 These forward-looking statements, like any forward-looking statements, involve risks and uncertainties that could cause actual results to differ materially from those projected or anticipated.
 Such risks and uncertainties include certain factors identified in the following discussion as well as the risk factors reported in the Company's Form 10-K filed with the Securities and Exchange Commission.

-OVERVIEW.
+OVERVIEW

 Mercury designs, manufactures and markets high performance, real-time digital signal processing computer systems that transform sensor-generated data into information which can be displayed as images for human interpretation or subjected to additional computer analysis.
-These multicomputer systems are heterogeneous and scalable, allowing them to accommodate several microprocessor types and to scale from several to hundreds of microprocessors within a single system.
+These multicomputer systems are heterogeneous and scalable, allowing them to accommodate several microprocessor types and to scale from a few to hundreds of microprocessors within a single system.

-During the past several years, the majority of the Company's revenues have been generated from sales of its products to the defense electronics market, generally for use in intelligence gathering electronic warfare systems.
+During the past several years, the majority of the Company's revenues has been generated from sales of its products to the defense electronics market, generally for use in intelligence gathering electronic warfare systems.
 The Company's activities in this area have focused on the proof of concept, development and deployment of advanced military applications in radar, sonar and airborne surveillance.
 Medical diagnostic imaging is the other primary market currently served by the Company.
-Mercury's computer systems are embedded principally in Magnetic Resonance Imaging ("MRI"), and Computed Tomography ("CT") machines.
-The remaining revenues are derived from computer systems used in such commercial applications as baggage scanning, seismic analysis and automatic testing equipment, and, until the sale of the Company's shared storage business unit ("SSBU") in January, 2000, shared storage products, SANergy(R) software and related products and services.
+Mercury's computer systems are embedded in Magnetic Resonance Imaging ("MRI"), Computed Tomography ("CT"), Positron Emission Tomography ("PET"), and Digital Cardiology Imaging machines.
+The remaining revenues are derived from computer systems used in such commercial applications as baggage scanning, seismic analysis and automatic testing equipment for the semiconductor industry.

-Mercury uses a direct sales force to sell its computer systems to the defense electronics markets in the U.S., Japan, the United Kingdom and France.
+Mercury uses a direct sales force to sell its computer systems to the defense electronics markets in the U.S., Japan, and Europe.
 Defense electronics sales to other countries are achieved through distributors.
 The Company also uses a direct sales force to sell its computer systems to the U.S. and international medical imaging markets.
 The Company sells its products to OEMs, value added re-sellers and end-users.
-Over the past three fiscal years, the Company has expanded its sales force to support growing revenues and has made significant expenditures to recruit additional technical and professional staff, to invest in information technology and to improve the Company's financial, administrative and management infrastructure.
+Over the past three fiscal years, the Company has expanded its sales force to support growing revenues, made significant expenditures to recruit additional technical and professional staff, invested in information technology, and improved the Company's financial, administrative and management infrastructure.